EXELANCE-LLC/EXELANCE-LLC/README.md

 ![Bigo's github stats](https://github-readme-stats.vercel.app/api?username=EXELANCE-ORG&show_icons=true&hide_border=true)

-As developers, we have a responsibility to protect the data our users trust us with.
-No one wants to wake up to the news that their site was hacked and all of the user accounts stolen.
+***As developers, we have a responsibility to protect the data our users trust us with.
+No one wants to wake up to the news that their site was hacked and all of the user accounts stolen.***
 <img align='right' src="https://i0.wp.com/pentesttools.net/wp-content/uploads/2019/10/Lockdoor-Framework-A-Penetration-Testing-Framework-With-Cyber-Security.gif?fit=250%2C250&ssl=1" width="230">

+**Join us!**
 [![Discord](https://img.shields.io/discord/731577337686130858?label=Join%20The%20DIscord%21&logo=Sadie%20Lang&style=for-the-badge)](https://discord.gg/tRm446W)
 ⭐️ From [Bigo](https://github.com/EXELANCE-ORG)